 Hi, my name is Tori Sung-Mee Hong.
 I’m a queer, 2nd generation Hmong and Korean American artist based in Minneapolis, Mni Sota (“Minnesota”).

 I create art for and with marginalized communities in the struggle for social justice and liberation.
-The people to whom I am most dedicated live at the intersections of being LGBTQ and being a person of color.
+The people to whom I am most dedicated are LGBTQ people of color.
 Throughout my work, I weave my experiences with and knowledge of personal and inter-generational healing in order to create healthier, more powerful communities.

 I specialize in drawing portraits of people and pets; creating zines; and facilitating workshops on art, healing, reflecting, and visioning.

 - Co-coordinated the Twin Cities People of Color & Indigenous Peoples Figure Drawing and Painting Group – Sept 2016-Nov 2017

 - One of three lead artists of the 2017 Power of Vision youth mural, We Are The River.
 In partnership with Hope Community and the Minneapolis Institute of Art – June-Oct 2017

 - Created a zine introducing the work of police abolition initiative, MPD150 – Sept 7, 2017

 - Helped write the script and create a puppet for Mu Performing Arts’ Immigrant Journey Project, “Futuristic Potluck” – Jul-Aug 2016 and May-June 2017